bgd-labs/aave-proposals-v3/src/20231113_Multi_IncreaseStablecoinOptimalBorrowRates/IncreaseStablecoinOptimalBorrowRates.md

 ## Simple Summary

-This AIP propose to modifie the parameters of stablecoins accross all the aave markets.
+This AIP propose to modify the parameters of stablecoins across all the Aave pools.
 Mainly by setting the slope1 to 5%, as well as changing the RF to 25% and Uopt to 90% of some of them.

 ## Motivation